 How did we receive feedback?

-We created a simple and minimalist landing page for testing the client assumptions in one region, namely, the San Francisco Bay Area.
+We created a simple and minimalist landing page to test client assumptions in one region, namely, the San Francisco Bay Area.
 It helped us learn how users interacted with a product in real-time.

 In this way, we got a list of organic restaurants in the Bay Area.
 The only thing required from the user was to open the page from this region, and the list of organic restaurants was automatically pulled up.
 To process all the data received, we used a WordPress plugin.
 It allowed us to collect statistics as well as prioritize features and product improvements.